contentful/contentful-migration/README.md

 npm install contentful-management
 ```

-Or, if you'd like to use a standalone built file you can use the following script tag or just download it from [unpkg](https://unpkg.com), under the `browser-dist` directory:
+Or, if you'd like to use a standalone built file you can use the following script tag or download it from [unpkg](https://unpkg.com), under the `browser-dist` directory:

 ``` html
 <script src="https://unpkg.com/contentful-management@latest/browser-dist/contentful-management.min.js"></script>
 ```
-**It is not recommended to use the above URL for production.**
+**It's not recommended to use the above URL for production.**

 Using `contentful@latest` will always get you the latest version, but you can also specify a specific version number: